 The first year is spent developing a research question and writing a proposal for the second-year project.
 In most cases, that project also will become the student's master's thesis project.
 The purpose of this proposal is to develop the skill sets involved in generating a testable idea and writing up the proposal in a format that is used for grant proposal submission.
-Thus, to learn these skills, the proposal is to be written in close collaboration with one's research advisor and in consultation with the other two members of the student's 3-person committee.
-The committee should include the research advisor, another faculty member within the clinical area, and a member of the psychology department outside the clinical area.
-All should be tenure track faculty.
-By the last day of classes in spring of the first year, April 30, the student meets with their 3-person committee to defend that proposal.
-It is recommended that a written version of the completed proposal be submitted to the faculty committee at least two weeks prior to the scheduled defense meeting.
+Thus, to learn these skills, the proposal is to be written in close collaboration with one's research advisor and in consultation with the other two members of the student's 3person committee.
+The committee should include the research advisor, another faculty member within the clinical area (should be academic advisor if the research advisor is outside the clinical area), and a member of the psychology department outside the clinical area.
+Typically, all members of the committee are tenure track faculty.
 Students should discuss the composition of their committee with their advisor(s).
-A student can submit a petition to the DCT to include a committee member whose appointment is outside the department or is not tenure track.
+A student can submit a petition to the DCT to include a committee member whose appointment is outside the department or who is not tenure track.
 The petition should indicate the rationale for such an appointment.
 For example, the student could propose that the faculty member outside the department has expertise in areas congruent with the research and not present in clinical or nonclinical departmental faculty.
+By the last day of classes in spring of the first year, April 29, 2022, the student meets with their 3-person committee to defend that proposal.
+It is recommended that a written version of the completed proposal be submitted to the faculty committee at least two weeks prior to the scheduled defense meeting.